AFrederick13/Decoded-Codex/README.md

 #### Description

 Decoded Codex is a website for exploring the world's various Religions and Philosophies.
 I have been heavily interested in studying Religion and Philosophy for over ten years, and frequently find people misunderstanding these topics.
-This website is both for others - that they can learn about these subjects that shape our world and societies, and for me - to finally document my own research in writting (or code!).
+This website is both for others - that they can learn about these subjects that shape our world and societies, and for me - to finally document my own research in writing (or code!).

-Decodedcodex.com launched live offically (very bare bones) on October 1st of 2025, but I first began the development around September 21st of 2025.
+Decodedcodex.com launched live officially (very bare bones) on October 1st of 2025, but I first began the development around September 21st of 2025.
 You can follow my commit history and everything I have done on my GitHub (linked on the bottom of every page on the site).
 Quite a bit a research went into what the site should look like, the tools to use, and the entire process of development.
 SSG (Static Site Generators) seemed to be a good choice for consistantly structuring the code and writing markdown files for ease of content updates, as this will be a text/article heavy site.
-I choose to use Eleventy (11ty), as the learning curve seemed a bit easier, runs in JavaScript (a language I am familar with already), and still allows for alot of control over the project.
+I choose to use Eleventy (11ty), as the learning curve seemed a bit easier, runs in JavaScript (a language I am familiar with already), and still allows for alot of control over the project.

 Going through the entire process from just simply having a homepage on a local development server, to building and deploying the project live required alot more than I had realized at first, but I learned so many things along the way.
 I wanted to try to follow modern development industry standards to familiarize my self with at the least a somewhat professional development process.